the-events-calendar/the-events-calendar/readme.txt

 = [3.11.1] 2015-07-28 =

-* Bug - Fixed bug where all events regardless of category were shown on category month views while paging through months
+* Bug - Fixed bug where all events regardless of category were shown on category month views while paging through months (thanks to our long-time user Anthony of Design Big Dreams for the first report here!)
-* Bug - Fixed bug where events marked as "Hide From Event Listings" were visible while paging through months in Month View
+* Bug - Fixed bug where events marked as "Hide From Event Listings" were visible while paging through months in Month View (thanks to Joel on the forums for the heads up!)
-* Bug - Fixed bug where recurring events where hidden in Month View when recurring event instances were disabled in List View
+* Bug - Fixed bug where recurring events where hidden in Month View when recurring event instances were disabled in List View (thanks to Rebecca Redding on the forum for letting us know!)
-* Bug - Fixed bug where all admin dashboard post queries inappropriately included event date SQL which caused query/sorting instability
+* Bug - Fixed bug where all admin dashboard post queries inappropriately included event date SQL which caused query/sorting instability (thanks to everyone on the forums who reported this conflict post-launch!)

 = [3.11] 2015-07-22 =